stfc/PSyclone/doc/user_guide/gocean1p0.rst

 Fields
 ++++++

 Once a model has a grid defined it will require one or more fields.
-The GOLib contains a ``field_mod`` module which defines an ``r2d_field`` type (real, 2-dimensional field) and associated constructor::
+The dl_esm_inf library contains a ``field_mod`` module which defines an ``r2d_field`` type (real, 2-dimensional field) and associated constructor::